 Stem cells are versatile cells with the ability to divide and develop into many other kinds of cells.

 Hematopoietic stem cells produce red blood cells, which deliver oxygen throughout the body; white blood cells, which help ward off infections; and platelets, which allow blood to clot and wounds to heal.

 - Hematopoietic stem cells are found in the bone marrow—the spongy material inside the bones.

 - Some of the hematopoietic stem cells circulate from the marrow into the bloodstream.
 When the cells are found there, they are called peripheral blood stem cells.

 While chemotherapy and/or radiation therapy are essential treatments for the majority of cancer patients, high doses can severely weaken—and even wipe out—healthy stem cells.
 That’s where stem cell transplantation comes in.

-Stem cell transplantation is a general term that describes the procedures performed by the Adult Stem Cell Transplantation Program at Dana-Farber/Brigham and Women’s Cancer Center and the Pediatric Stem Cell Transplantation Program at Dana-Farber/Children’s Hospital Cancer Center.
+Stem cell transplantation is a general term that describes the procedures performed by the Adult Stem Cell Transplantation Program at Dana-Farber/Brigham and Women’s Cancer Center and the Pediatric Stem Cell Transplantation Program at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.

 When stem cells are collected from bone marrow and transplanted into a patient, the procedure is known as a bone marrow transplant.
 If the transplanted stem cells came from the bloodstream, the procedure is called a peripheral blood stem cell transplant—sometimes shortened to “stem cell transplant.”